microsoft/Accera/docs/Manual/03 Schedules.md

 We can now transform this schedule in various ways.
 However, these transformations do not change the underlying logic defined in `nest` and merely change the order of the loop iterations.
 We can even generate as many independent schedules as we want by calling `nest.create_schedule()`.

 ## Iteration spaces: a geometric representation of schedules
-In the Accera programming model, schedules are geometrically interpreted as a multi-dimensional discrete hypercube called the *iteration space* of the nest.
+In the Accera programming model, a schedule is geometrically interpreted as a multi-dimensional discrete hypercube called the *iteration space* of the nest.
 The elements of the iteration space represent the individual iterations of the loop nest.
 Initially, the dimensions of the iteration space correspond to the logical loops defined in `nest`.
 For example, the default iteration space for the matrix-matrix multiplication nest forms a three-dimensional discrete hypercube, whose shape is (16, 10, 11).

 ### How does an iteration space imply an order over the iterations?
 The dimensions of the iteration space are ordered, and this order corresponds to the original order of the logical loops in `nest` by default.
 In fact, the order over the dimensions induces a lexicographic sequence over the individual elements of the iteration space.